lucasros98/nlp_healthcare/work_logs/week4.md

 - Run BioBERT and Clinical BERT on the translated data set
 - Fix the tagging approach (to be more accurate)?
+- Fix translation and replace abbreviations with full forms
 - Writing on the report (Theory chapter)